stepByStepToSky/ThreadPool-and-Asynchronous-log/README.md

 ./xxx

-Note that the std::cout can all be removed, they are used to debug only.
+Note that the async log can be used in multi process environment, however, they write into difference log files.
+And std::cout can all be removed, they are used to debug only.